PierfrancescoSoffritti/android-youtube-player/README.md

 YouTube added some non-removable buttons to the IFrame Player, as mentioned in [this issue](https://github.com/PierfrancescoSoffritti/android-youtube-player/issues/242).
 Using the web-based UI is the only way to have access to these non-removable buttons.

 ### IFramePlayerOptions
-The `IFramePlayerOptions` is an optional paramenter that can be passed to `YouTubePlayerView.initialize(YouTubePlayerListener, boolean, IFramePlayerOptions)`, it can be used to set some of the paramenters of the IFrame YouTubePlayer.
+The `IFramePlayerOptions` is an optional argument that can be passed to `YouTubePlayerView.initialize(YouTubePlayerListener, boolean, IFramePlayerOptions)`, it can be used to set some of the parameters of the IFrame YouTubePlayer.

 A simple example of how to use `IFramePlayerOptions` can be found in the sample app [here](./core-sample-app/src/main/java/com/pierfrancescosoffritti/aytplayersample/examples/iFramePlayerOptionsExample/IFramePlayerOptionsExampleActivity.java).